Boeing C-32: Equipment and capabilities

-The C-32Bs serve as on-call global transport, and are variants of the 757, designated the 757-023A, which differ significantly from their VIP-carrying counterparts, outfitted with advanced communications and designed for ultra long-range capability.
-Most cargo must be stored in the rear of the aircraft as enlarged fuel tanks replace much of the below-deck cargo hold, extending the aircraft's unrefueled maximum range to 6000 nmi.
-The craft also have an aerial refueling capability via an unmarked, unilluminated conformal Universal Aerial Refueling Receptacle Slipway Installation (UARRSI) located atop the fuselage, 9 ft behind the cockpit windows, allowing the planes to remain airborne nearly indefinitely.
-The aircraft are also fitted with an airstair allowing passengers to deplane without access to a jet bridge or stair truck, a heavy and uncommon modification in modern commercial aviation.
-For additional support in austere environments, the aircraft are also fitted with a winch-based baggage loading system, designed to load baggage at airfields that do not have adequate material handling equipment available.
+The C-32Bs serve as on-call global transport.
+Unlike their VIP-carrying counterparts, they are outfitted for advanced communications and ultra long range.
+Most cargo must be stored in the rear of the aircraft because enlarged fuel tanks replace much of the below-deck cargo hold, extending the aircraft's unrefueled range to 6000 nmi.
+The craft can refuel in flight via an unmarked, unlit conformal Universal Aerial Refueling Receptacle Slipway Installation (UARRSI) atop the fuselage, 9 ft behind the cockpit windows, allowing the planes to remain airborne nearly indefinitely.
+The aircraft have an airstair that enables passengers to deplane without access to a jet bridge or stair truck, a heavy and uncommon modification in modern commercial aviation.
+They also have a winch to load baggage at austere environments and airfields that lack better handling equipment.

-In 2014, the C-32Bs received audio and visual equipment upgrades, in addition to installation of upgraded satellite communications systems and secure Ku bandwidth communications management systems to replace commercial-grade Inmarsat installations, in use since 2002.
-Around the same time, the craft acquired an additional protruding faring on the roof of the rear of the craft.
-Similar modifications have appeared on the C-32As, the presidential VC-25A’s, the E-4B and E-6 “doomsday planes”, and the E-11A BACN.
-The protrusion reportedly houses Northrop Grumman’s Multi-Role Tactical Common Data Link (MR-TCDL), a Ka and Ku band telecommunications suite designed for war zones but which has proved to be just as relevant over a disaster zone as a battlefield.
-The system functions as a flying wireless router and server, providing communications where traditional communications infrastructure is unavailable.
-Budget requests show that around 2016 the cockpit avionics were upgraded to include heads up displays.
-Depot level maintenance on the C-32B is performed by Big Safari (the 645th Aeronautical Systems Squadron).
+In 2014, the C-32Bs received audio and visual equipment upgrades, upgraded satellite communications systems, and secure Ku-band communications management systems to replace commercial-grade Inmarsat installations in use since 2002.
+Around the same time, the craft acquired a fairing on the roof of the rear of the craft.
+Similar modifications have appeared on the C-32As, the presidential VC-25As, the E-4B and E-6 “doomsday planes”, and the E-11A BACN.
+The protrusion reportedly houses Northrop Grumman’s Multi-Role Tactical Common Data Link (MR-TCDL), a Ka- and Ku-band telecommunications suite that functions as a flying wireless router and server, providing communications where traditional infrastructure is unavailable.
+Budget requests show that around 2016 the cockpit avionics were upgraded to include head-up displays.
+Depot-level maintenance on the C-32B is performed by Big Safari (the 645th Aeronautical Systems Squadron).

 According to Air Force Manual 11-2C-32B (2020), at least two members of the C-32B aircrew are always armed.